-The Shah of Iran, Mohammad Reza Shah Pahlavi, would have turned 101 years old on October 26, 2020 if he had still been alive.
-In connection with his anniversary, I wrote a post on my blog where I wrote, among other things, about the Iranian king of pop, Aref.
-I wrote:
+The Shah of Iran, Mohammad Reza Shah Pahlavi, would have marked his 101st birthday on October 26, 2020, had he been alive.
+To commemorate this occasion, I composed a piece on my blog wherein I discussed, among other topics, the esteemed Iranian King of Pop, Aref.
+I expounded on the following:

-Aref was such an opponent of the Shah, that when Aref left Iran behind in 1980, he also performed for the People’s Mojahedin Organization of Iran, an organization which during the reign of the Shah conducted several terrorist operations and is considered as an arch-enemy of the Iranian monarchy and the Shah himself.
+Aref was such a vehement critic of the Shah that after his departure from Iran in 1980, he performed for the People’s Mojahedin Organization of Iran, a group that carried out several acts of terrorism during the Shah’s reign and is considered an archenemy of the Iranian monarchy and the Shah himself.

 DR. SHAHKAR BINESHPAJOOH